Flower Farmer-Florist Apprenticeship at Tanglebloom

-Meal structure tends to vary with the season and folks present.
-Often breakfast and lunch will be on your own, with dinner together 4-5 nights per week.
+Breakfast and lunch will mostly be on your own, with dinner together 4-5 nights per week.
 We eat a little bit of everything including lots of fresh eggs and veggies from our kitchen garden, but welcome vegetarian diets.
-Sorry, we’re unable to accommodate gluten-free or vegan diets at this time.
+Apprentices typically share in rotating cooking and clean up duties.
+Sorry, we’re unable to accommodate gluten-free, vegan, or other specialized diets at this time.

 We have a toddler and a dog, cats, and small flock of ducks.

 Sorry, we cannot accommodate pets, children, partners, or overnight guests.

 LOCATION + AREA

 Our farm is located in south-eastern Vermont, in the tiny town of Brookline (pop.
 450).
 We’re 20 minutes north of the artsy town of Brattleboro (pop.
 12k), 2 hours from Burlington, 2.5 hours from Boston, and 3.5 hours from NYC.
 Brattleboro is the cultural center offering art galleries, events, breweries, ecclectic eateries, boutiques, recreation, and a movie theatre.
 The closest small town is the historic village of Newfane (5 minutes by car) which has a yoga studio, general store, library, farm stand, and a few dining options.